-The four main controls for the ramp/soak generator are in bits 0 to 3 of the ramp/soak settings word in the loop parameter table.
+The four main controls for the ramp/soak generator are in bits 0 to 3 of the Ramp/Soak Setting V + 33 word in the loop parameter table.
 DirectSOFT controls these bits directly from the ramp/soak settings dialog.
 However, you must use ladder logic to control these bits during program execution.
 We recommend using the bit-of-word instructions.